Not sure whether to go for a humane Mouse trap or a standard snap trap?

 Whilst using a snap trap is my preferred method of catching Mice, I do not look forward to cleaning up the mess afterward!
 It is fair to say that snap traps can leave a mess, and not just on the trap either!

 You will need to prepare some equipment before you go and clear up the dead Mouse.
 Here is a list of things I suggest you prepare for the clean up:

 Cleaning up after humane mouse traps is easy, as the mouse is still alive!

 You will have to clean the local area thoroughly, though, because Mouse droppings can be a hazard to your health.
 Hantavirus can be transmitted through the air and through physical contact.

 Do not forget your rubber gloves and respirator mask!

-If you are placing a Mouse trap outside (to stop Mice from reaching your home) then you need to consider the environment.
+If you are placing a Mouse trap outside (to stop Mice from reaching your home), you need to consider the environment.

 Specifically, other animals or pets.
 The last thing you want to do is catch your Cat in a snap trap, right?

 Not when your Cat is doing an awesome job at keeping the Mice away!

 I suggest that you use a humane Mouse trap if you are placing your Mour trap outside.
 If another animal takes a stroll into the Mouse trap, you can simply release it back into the wild unharmed.

 When deciding whether to use a snap trap or a humane mouse trap, consider your life circumstances.

 I never put snap traps in a place where small children are likely to play.
-I always consider the best places to put a Mouse trap to ensure it is not going to be stumbled upon by a Toddler!
+I always consider the best places to put a Mouse trap to ensure it will not be stumbled upon by a Toddler!

 It is not just Children that you need to be concerned about.
 Anybody can stumble upon a snap trap if they are not expecting it to be there.